Welcome to this year’s picks for our 8th-grade homeschool year. I’ve listed these resources by subject.

 I think going slow and doing all the exercises provided is what has helped the boys with their Spanish.

 The only gripe I’ve had with this curriculum is that they do not provide lesson plans (although it states that they do) and this curriculum is very outdated especially when it comes to the cultural studies sections.

 Last year, I supplied a list of books that I was expecting us to go through.
-However, some books were really long and so we only covered half of what I listed.
-So for 8th-grade, I hope to finish that list with the following:
+However, some books were very long and so we only covered half of what I listed.
+So for 8th grade, I hope to finish that list with the following:

 - Of Mice and Men by John Steinbeck